-Checking out of the rat race, not having to deal with co-workers or the public face-to-face, earning money from the comfort of your living room and your fuzzy slippers?
+Maybe the thought of checking out of the rat race, not having to deal with co-workers or the public face-to-face is what entices you?

 It all sounds too good to be true, doesn’t it?